 Knowledge · Germany to USA 2026

-Germany to USA: the 2026 market-entry playbook for Mittelstand who keep losing US deals at the demo stage.
+Germany to USA: the 2026 market-entry playbook for Mittelstand losing demos.

 IRA, CHIPS, IIJA, USMCA.
 Statute-led demand, filter-led sort.